 It includes 11,661 sq. ft. of ground-floor retail, 363,178 sq. ft. of rentable office space and a 12-level, 883-space parking structure.

-Surrounded on three sides by congested downtown streets and by an existing office building on the fourth, the DPR team built the project with virtually no laydown area.
+Surrounded on three sides by congested downtown streets and by an existing office building on 4th Street, the DPR team built the project with virtually no laydown area.
 Deliveries were accepted on a just-in-time basis, requiring constant communication and scheduling among team members.
 Pedestrian safety measures were put in place, including chain link fencing surrounding the site and frequent cleaning of the site and surrounding area.

 Scheduling was extremely important in the project.
 The team had to precisely plan use of the project's single tower crane.
 With just one crane and while building in the tight urban landscape, just-in-time deliveries were even more important to maintain the schedule.